NanoCore RAT: It’s Not 100% Original

 A few days ago, a cracked full-version of the NanoCore Remote Access Trojan (RAT) tool was leaked.

 With scarce existing documentation of NanoCore we decided to investigate ourselves NanoCore’s core set of features and techniques.
-What we found was that although this RAT is highly sophisticated –– its authors weren’t keen to totally re-invent the wheel.
-In fact, one of NanoCore’s unique features – password retrieval – uses another tool, NirSoft, a Web freeware also commonly used by threat actors.
+(We do this as part of enSilo’s development of the best endpoint security software.)
+What we found was that although this RAT is highly sophisticated, its authors weren’t keen to totally re-invent the wheel.
+In fact, one of NanoCore’s unique features – password retrieval – uses another tool, NirSoft, a web freeware also commonly used by threat actors.

 NanoCore is one of the more sophisticated RATs out there, developed in .NET.
 NanoCore’s feature list includes remotely taking full control of a computer, recording the computer’s video and audio, recording user keystrokes, stealing passwords, extracting files from the computer and more.
 Most recently, NanoCore was spotted in campaigns against energy companies in Asia and the Middle East.
 Victims are infected in a myriad of ways, the most common method is through an email attachment.